 Then I didn’t see them.
 Not once, or twice, or ever again. —The House On Mango Street

 I am the oldest.
-The first child born in a country my parents moved to.
-My parents didn’t own a car when I was born so my dad borrowed one to take my mom to the hospital.
+A child born in a country my parents moved to.
+My parents didn’t own a car when I was born, so my dad borrowed one to take my mom to the hospital.
 I’m not breathing as I enter this world.
 The umbilical cord wrapped tightly around my neck.
 Call the priest.
-Baptized and Last Rites at birth.
+Both baptized and given Last Rites at birth.
 Stay in hospital longer than expected.
 The bill is going to be much higher than expected.
 My father is called into the billing office.

 “Mr. Theriault, here is your bill.
 We need you to pay this before your wife and son leave the hospital.”